trojanhorser/sphinx/source/buttons.rst

 cancel
 ~~~~~~

-Cancel button definiton is below:
+Cancel button html code example and how it is rendered is shown below:

 .. code-block:: html